 Be Transformed By the Renewing Of Your Mind

 Make no mistake, God will always meet you where you are but He also expects you to move on from there and “be transformed by the renewing of your mind” and I had not!
-I had not allowed Him to transform that manipulative person into a person renewed!
+I had not allowed Him to transform that manipulative woman into a person renewed!

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.

 I had not experienced that transformation.
 I was so accustomed to getting what I wanted that I wasn’t looking at what God wanted (or anyone else for that matter).